Supporting women suffering from domestic abuse, homelessness, poverty and hardship.

 Empowering Lives, Creating Futures

 At Hiba Foundation, we believe in empowering individuals and communities to create a better future.
-Our mission is to alleviate the abuse of children and women in all forms which may lead to poverty and hardship both in the UK and internationally.
-We focus on supporting women and children, girls, boys, vulnerable adults, and orphans at risk of abuse who are socially and economically disadvantaged.
+Our mission is to alleviate the abuse of women and children in all forms which may lead to homelessness, poverty and hardship both in the UK and internationally.
+We focus on supporting women and children, girls, boys and vulnerable adults at risk of abuse who are socially and economically disadvantaged.

 Internationally, we work tirelessly to provide relief to those who are suffering from poverty, abuse, and hardship.
 We provide education, health care, and emergency relief to ensure that vulnerable individuals have access to the basic necessities of life.
 Our aim is to empower individuals and communities to build a better future for themselves.

-In the UK, our focus is on women and children suffering from poverty and hardship in context of physical, emotional and economic abuse.
+In the United Kingdom, our focus is on women and children suffering from poverty and hardship in context of physical, emotional, economic and domestic abuse.
 We provide educational awareness of abuse to the public, offering tailored support to women and children who are victims of domestic abuse.
 We help victims by sign posting them or their referrers to refuges, other specialists charities or organisations and also provide direct emergency accommodation and many other services to help them regain control of their lives.

 Our work is only possible with the support of our donors and volunteers.
 We believe that together, we can make a difference in the lives of those who need it most.
 Join us in our mission to empower lives and create futures for those who are less fortunate.